Version 0.60.0

 name = "Temperature [°C]"

-descr = "The temperature in degree Celsius."
+descr = "The temperature in degrees Celsius."

 value = 0.0